How to set up a Fixed sequence automated flow

 Example

-A coffee company offers a limited-edition coffee subscription, only available to purchase in January, where customers receive a curated selection of rare coffee blends from different countries monthly for six months.
+A coffee company offers a limited-edition coffee subscription, available only in January, in which customers receive a curated selection of rare coffee blends from different countries monthly for six months.

-When the customer completes the six-month series, the shopping experience ends, and the coffee blends are unavailable on the storefront for purchase, ensuring a unique and exclusive experience for customers.
+When the customer completes the six-month series, the shopping flow ends and the coffee blends are unavailable for purchase on the storefront, ensuring a unique, exclusive experience for customers.

 Step 1 - Create your products in Shopify and add subscription plans

-Make sure all products in the sequence exist in Shopify and are added to Recharge before building the Fixed sequence automated experience:
+Make sure all products in the sequence exist in Shopify and are added to Recharge before building the Fixed sequence automated flow:

 - Review your existing products in your Shopify admin, or add a new product.